SarahTek/data-structures-and-algorithms-401/javascript/stack-and-queue/README.md

 A stack is useful when we want to add elements inside a list into sequential order and remove the last element added.
 A queue is useful when we want the same behavior, but instead of removing the last added element, we want to remove the first element added to the list.

+- stacks use First In Last Out(FILO) and Queues use the Last In Fist Out (LIFO).
+So the last element added to a stack is going to be the first one to be removed.And the first thing that you added in is the last thing to be removed.
+- stacks are used to manage function invocation , undo/redo and routing history.

 ## Challenge

 Using a Linked List as the underlying data storage mechanism, implement both a Stack and a Queue